MetaMask/metamask-docs/docs/api-sdk/reference/provider-api.md

 ethereum.on('message', handler: (message: ProviderMessage) => void);
 ```

-The MetaMask provider emits this event when it receives some message that the consumer should be notified of.
+The MetaMask provider emits this event when it receives some message that the consumer should be
+notified of.
 The kind of message is identified by the `type` string.

 RPC subscription updates are a common use case for the `message` event.
-For example, if you create a subscription using `eth_subscribe`, each subscription update will be emitted as a `message` event with a `type` of `eth_subscription`.
+For example, if you create a subscription using `eth_subscribe`, each subscription update is emitted
+as a `message` event with a `type` of `eth_subscription`.

 ## Errors